alvarocafe/PCT3D/README.md

-# PotConstTri3D
+# Potential Constant Triangular 3D BEM implementation
-This is an implementation of a Laplace equation BEM solver to use alongside FreeCAD and Gmsh.
+This is an implementation of a Laplace equation boundary element method (BEM) solver to use alongside FreeCAD and Gmsh.
 Some examples are solved.

 This program is written in Julia 0.6.2.